Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 ## Tools

 - **SQL** for data exploration, aggregation, ranking, and trend analysis
-- **PostgreSQL** as the database environment used to execute the queries
+- **MySQL Workbench** as the database environment used to execute the queries
 - **CSV** files for source data and query results

 ## SQL Skills Demonstrated